alignus-abe/pickleball-events/README.md

 # Pickleball Events

-This repository contains a Python-based project for processing pickleball events.
+This repository contains a Python-based project for processing pickleball events and tracking ball movements.

 ## Prerequisites

 - Python 3.11.8
-- Video file named `pickleball.mp4` in the project directory

 ## Setup